One, Two, Three: Plot

-In the end, the Hazeltines approve of their new son-in-law, upon which Mac learns from Hazeltine that Otto will be named the new head of Western European Operations, with Mac getting a promotion to VP of Procurement back in Atlanta.
-Mac reconciles with his family at the airport, and to celebrate his promotion, buys them Cokes.
-After handing out the bottles, he discovers that the Coke machine actually has been stocked with Pepsi-Cola.
+In the end, the Hazeltines approve of their new son-in-law, Otto, who Mac learns from Hazeltine will be named the new head of Western European Operations, with a disappointed Mac getting a promotion to VP of Procurement back in Atlanta.
+Mac reconciles with his family at the airport, and to celebrate his promotion, buys them Cokes from a vending machine.
+After handing out the bottles, he discovers that the last one actually is a Pepsi-Cola.

 Cast

 Production

 Cagney decided to take the role primarily because it was to be shot in Germany: while growing up in Manhattan's Yorkville neighborhood, he had had fond memories of the area, which was "teeming with German immigrants."
-Horst Buchholz was a young European actor who had recently finished The Magnificent Seven with Yul Brynner, Eli Wallach and Steve McQueen; during the production, he became the only actor that Cagney ever openly disliked:
+Horst Buchholz was a young European actor who had recently finished The Magnificent Seven with Yul Brynner, Eli Wallach and Steve McQueen; during the production, he became the only actor that Cagney ever openly disliked.

-I got riled at S.Z.
-Sakall ... in Yankee Doodle Dandy for trying to steal a scene, but he was an incorrigible old ham who was quietly and respectfully put in his place by Michael Curtiz.
-No harm in the old boy.
-But this Horst Buchholz character I truly loathed.
-Had he kept on with his little scene-stealing didoes, I would have been forced to knock him on his ass, which I would have very much enjoyed doing.

 Wilder was filming in Berlin the morning the Berlin Wall went up, forcing the crew to move to Munich.
 During principal photography, Wilder received a call from Joan Crawford, recently appointed to the board of directors of Pepsi-Cola following her husband Alfred Steele's death.
 In response to Crawford's protests over the use of the Coca-Cola brand in the film, Wilder scattered some references to Pepsi, including the final scene.
 Some scenes were shot at Bavaria Film Studios.

 The theatrical release poster for the film, with a woman holding three balloons, was designed by Saul Bass.
 The Bass designed poster that Wilder originally intended for the film's release featured a United States style flag sticking out of a Coca-Cola-style bottle.
 The poster had to be replaced, however, when Coca-Cola threatened legal action against United Artists for copyright infringement.

 Soundtrack

-Aram Khachaturian's lively "Sabre Dance" marks the moments when Mac moves into energetic action and is also played during the opening credits.
+Aram Khachaturian's lively "Sabre Dance" marks the moments when Mac moves into energetic action (Ingeborg's table dance at Grand Hotel Potemkin and car chase) and is also played during the opening credits.
+The "Ride of the Valkyries" is played on the way to the Grand Hotel Potemkin.
+The conductor of the orchestra sings a German language version of "Yes!
+We Have No Bananas" on the arrival of Mac at the Grand Hotel Potemkin.

 Release

 When the movie opened, it came with a spoken preface by Cagney, added by Wilder:

-On Sunday, August 13th, 1961, the eyes of America were on the nation's capital, where Roger Maris was hitting home runs #44 and 45 against the Senators.
+On Sunday, August 13th, 1961, the eyes of America were on the nation's capital, where Roger Maris was hitting home runs No. 44 and 45 against the Senators.
 On that same day, without any warning, the East German Communists sealed off the border between East and West Berlin.
 I only mention this to show the kind of people we're dealing with—real shifty.